dsp-jetpack/JetPack/doc/deployment_guide.md

-**OVS-DPDK with Four Ports:**
+**OVS-DPDK with four ports:**

 For this scenario, switch configuration will have three major changes:

 a.
 Creation of new bonds for the new ports that will be used for OVS-DPDK bond with LACP enabled on four ports.

 b.
 Removal of tenant VLANs from NOVA1-bond0, NOVA2-bond0 and NOVA3-bond0 bonds.

 c.
 Tagging of newly created bonds in tenant network VLANs.

 > Note: Tenant VLANs in JS 13.0:
 > Mention the VLAN range for tenant network from 201-220 in the INI file under SAH node.i.e.
 Default Tenant VLANs range: 201-220

 ![Figure 4: OVS-DPDK with four ports reference wiring diagram](media/356efb0038cfa4229f3989a8ad873c02.jpg)